 The iGK did not score well in this metric.
 With a Family Adjustment adjustment system, the iGK adjusts by lifting a lever that is on the handle and which releases tension, allowing the handle end of the shaft to move, creating a longer or shorter distance.

 You can adjust this with a screwdriver, but how often do you have that handy?
 Unfortunately, the adjustment mechanism loosened up on us often.
 When free, the handle slides around in the shaft, which makes paddling extremely difficult.
 This was annoying, but you can still paddle.
 With 15 inches of adjustability, this paddle scored in the middle of the pack.
-The Werner Vibe and Trance and Kialoa Makai were the easiest models to adjust.

 The locking mechanism metric was another point of weakness for the iGK.
-The Family Adjust system adjusts via a lever located in the handle.
+The Family Adjust system adjusts via a lever located on the handle.
 It releases tension which lets you slide the parts.
 While effective, on such a light paddle, this hefty locking mechanism throws off balance.

 This paddle is for travel-focused users.
 If you're hiking with your SUP or flying across the ocean for remote SUP adventures, this is an incredible option for travelers, offering lightweight construction and performance.